nikoladimitroff/Game-Engine-Architecture/README.md

     http-server -p 8080
     ```

-    - If you have python installed:
+    - If you have python2 installed:

     ```cmd
     python -m SimpleHTTPServer 8080
+    ```

+	- If you have python3 installed:

+    ```cmd
+    python -m http.server 8080
     ```

 1. Open [http://localhost:8080/Game-Engine-Architecture](http://localhost:8080/Game-Engine-Architecture)